christgau/wsdd/README.md

 By default wsdd runs in host mode and binds to all interfaces with only warnings and error messages enabled.
 In this configuration the host running wsdd is discovered with its configured hostname and belong to a default workgroup.
-The dicovery mode, which allows to search for other WSD-compatible devices must be enabled explicitely.
+The discovery mode, which allows to search for other WSD-compatible devices must be enabled explicitely.
 Both modes can be used simultanously.
 See below for details.